 What is the substitution rates of GGBS in concrete?

 Usually, replacement rates for GGBS vary from 30% to up to 85%, depending on the application and technical requirements.
 Typically 50% is used in most instances.
 Higher replacement rates up to 85% are used in specialist applications such as in aggressive environments and to reduce heat of hydration.

-According the EU code “EN-197-1-2000 Cement.
+According to the EU code “EN-197-1-2000 Cement.
 Composition, specifications and conformity criteria for common cements“, slag in Blastfurnace cement CEM III/C can be used at a substitution rate as high as 95%.

 Below are some typical Substitution Rates